jbcodeforce/aws-studies/docs/data/index.md

 ## [Relational Database Service - RDS](https://docs.aws.amazon.com/rds/index.html)

-Managed service for SQL based database (MariaDB, MySQL, Postgresql, SQL server, Oracle, Amazon Aurora).
+Managed service for SQL based database (MariaDB, MySQL, PostgreSQL, SQL server, Oracle, Amazon Aurora).
+This is used for On Line Transaction Processing (OLTP).
 AWS maintains instance AMI, OS patching...

 * HA support with Primary, in-synch replication to secondary instance.
 Read replicas can be used to scale reading operations and they are asynchronously replicated.
 Resources aren't replicated across AWS Regions unless you do so specifically.

 ![](./diagrams/rds-multi-AZ.drawio.svg){ width=600 }

 * Support multi AZs for Reliability Availability with automatic failover to standby, app uses one unique DNS name.
 Continuous backup and restore to specific point of time restore.
-* It uses gp2 or io1 EBS.
+* It uses gp2 or io1 EBS for persistence.
 * Transaction logs are backed-up every 5 minutes.
 Support user triggered snapshot.
 * Supports **Storage Auto Scaling** to increase storage dynamically with automatic detections of running out of free storage and scale it.
 (Free storage < 10%, low storeage last at least 5 minutes, 6 hours have passed since last notification)
 * Installed in private subnet in a VPC.
-No public IP address.
+No public IP address (avoid it at least).
 * For Oracle and MS SQL it is possible to setup a RDS custom. where you have access to OS and Database.

 From a solution architecture point of view:

 * **Operations**:  small downtime when failover happens.
-For maintenance, scaling in read replicas, updating underlying ec2 instance, or restore EBS, there will be manual intervention.
+For maintenance, scaling with read replicas, updating underlying EC2 instance, or restore EBS, there will be manual interventions.
-* **Security**: AWS is responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing users in DB, enforcing SSL.
+* **Security**: AWS is responsible for OS security, we are responsible for setting up KMS, security groups, IAM policies, authorizing user accesses to the DB, and enforcing SSL.
-* **Reliability**: Multi AZ feature helps to address it, with failover mechanism in case of failures
+* **Reliability**: Multi AZ feature helps to address reliability, with automatic failover to the standby instance in case of failures.
 * **Performance**: depends on EC2 instance type, EBS volume type, ability to add Read Replicas.
 Doesn’t auto-scale, adapt to workload manually.
+* **Fit for purpose**: for OLAP prefer Redshift.

 ### Multi AZ DB Cluster - Read Replicas

 Read replicas helps to scale the read operations.
-Can create up to 5 read-replicas within a AZ, cross AZ and cross regions.
+Can create up to 5 read-replicas within a AZ, across AZ and across regions.
 Replication is asynch (eventually consistent).
-Use cases include, adding reporting, analytics on existing DB, or develop a ML model.
+Use cases include, reporting, analytics on existing DB, or develop a ML model.
 The application which needs to access a read-replica DB needs to change the connection parameters.

 AWS charges for network when for example data goes from one AZ to another.
 Replicas in the same region in RDS managed services are for free, cross regions has a network cost.

+Read replica is great for read-heavy workloads and takes the load off the primary database (BI jobs).

 ### DR - Multi AZ DB instance